 At one hour into the film, Linda drew a chart of the days of the week and what she remembered doing each day.
 Here is the chronological order of days (and numbered in the order that they appeared in the film):

 The Prestige (2006)

-Angier's 'Real Transported Man' Trick Did Not Cause Him to Die (Tesla's Cloning Machine Invention Created an Exact Angier Duplicate Who Would Die Instead Each Time); Vengeful Angier (aka Lord Caldlow) Staged His Own Murder to Frame Borden; Borden Was Hanged, But Then Miraculously Reappeared Since He Had A Twin (Fallon); Borden Then Killed Angier
+Angier's 'Real Transported Man' Trick Did Not Cause Him to Die (Tesla's Cloning Machine Invention Created an Exact Angier Duplicate or Clone Who Would Die Instead Each Time).
+Vengeful Angier (aka Lord Caldlow) Staged His Own Murder to Frame Borden.
+Borden Was Hanged, But Then Miraculously Reappeared Since He Had A Twin (Fallon).
+Borden Then Killed Angier

 They often caused the other's trick to fail when they volunteered from the audience and scandalized the competitor's reputation.

 Angier was further motivated against Borden with deadly revenge when he blamed him for tying a complex Langford Double knot on his wife Julia McCullough's (Piper Perabo) wrists when she was serving as an assistant for another more elderly magician named Milton, and was tragically drowned in a water tank during the failed underwater escape trick.